leuty/eb-cosmo/README.md

 ```
 and you're done!
 After a waiting time close to ~1h to 1h30' you have a working Cosmo executable.

+# Troubleshooting

-## Troubleshooting
+## EB modules warning

-1. You may encouter similar messages during the compilation with EB:
+You may encouter similar messages during the compilation with EB:
 ```
 WARNING: Found one or more non-allowed loaded (EasyBuild-generated) modules in current environment:
 * cURL/.7.47.0